Ishika63/Amazon-Sales-Report/README.md

 ### Data Columns-

 - **index**: An index or identifier for each record in the dataset, often representing the row number or a unique identifier for each transaction.

-- **Order ID**: A unique identifier for each order made on Amazon, allowing you to link products and details to specific orders.
+- **Order ID**: A unique identifier for each order made on Amazon, allowing us to link products and details to specific orders.

-- **Date**: The date when the order was placed or when the transaction occurred.
+- **Date**: The date when the order was placed.

-- **Status**: The status of the order, indicating whether it's pending, shipped, delivered, or canceled.
+- **Status**: The status of the order, indicating whether it's pending, shipped, delivered, or cancelled.

-- **Fulfillment**: Information about how the order is fulfilled, such as whether it's fulfilled by Amazon (FBA) or by the seller (FBM).
+- **Fulfillment**: Information about how the order is fulfilled, such as whether it's fulfilled by Amazon or by Merchant.

-- **Sales Channel**: The channel or platform through which the sale was made, which could include Amazon's website, mobile app, or other channels.
+- **Sales Channel**: The platform through which the sale was made.

-- **ship-service-level**: The shipping service level or method chosen by the customer, such as standard shipping or expedited shipping.
+- **ship-service-level**: The shipping service method chosen by the customer, such as standard shipping or expedited shipping.

-- **Category**: The product category or type of the item sold, helping you categorize and group products.
+- **Category**: The product category or type of the item sold, helping us to categorize and group products.

-- **Size**: Information about the size or dimensions of the product, which can be useful for inventory management.
+- **Size**: Information about the size of the product.
 - **Courier Status**: Details about the courier or shipping company responsible for delivering the order.
 - **Qty**: The quantity of each product ordered in a particular transaction.
 - **currency**: The currency in which the transaction amount is recorded.
 - **Amount**: The total transaction amount or sales revenue associated with the order.
 - **ship-city**: The city to which the order is being shipped.

-- **ship-state**: The state or region of the shipping address.
+- **ship-state**: The state of the shipping address.
 - **ship-postal-code**: The postal code or ZIP code of the shipping address.
 - **ship-country**: The country to which the order is being shipped.
 - **B2B**: A flag indicating whether the transaction is a business-to-business (B2B) sale.
 - **fulfilled-by**: Additional information about the fulfillment method, potentially providing more context about how the order was processed.